 Australia House is Gringotts (In the films)

 Currently home to the Australian High Commission, the wonderful architecture of Australia House was used as inspiration for Gringott’s Bank in the first Harry Potter film, Harry Potter and the Philosopher’s/ Sorcerer’s Stone.
+Others say that the inspiration for Gringotts in the books is to be found in the form of the Vaults in Exeter.

-Construction of Australia House began in 1913 and was officially opened by King George V in 1918 (building took longer than originally planned as a result of WWI) and its prominent location along the Strand means that it’s hard to miss on any trip to London.
+Regardless, construction of Australia House began in 1913 and was officially opened by King George V in 1918 (building took longer than originally planned as a result of WWI) and its prominent location along the Strand means that it’s hard to miss on any trip to London.
 Just a little along the road, you’ll find the Fake Roman Bath House of London.

 Leadenhall Market is home to the Leakey Cauldron